Do you know how to claim on your car insurance in the event of an accident? And what to say to your insurer!

 7. What if the other driver is uninsured?

-Most insurance policies include for you “being hit by an uninsured driver.”
+Most insurance policies include for you “an uninsured driver causing damage to your car.”
 (You won’t have to pay the Excess and your NCB will remain unaffected.

 But you will be required to satisfy a few conditions to be eligible.
 These can include:

 - You are to provide details of the other vehicle such as registration number, make, and model.